How much does HIV change your life in 6 months?

 Does HIV change your relationships with friends and family?

-This really depends on the course of action you’ve taken up until this point.
+This depends on the course of action you’ve taken up until this point.
 If you’ve decided not to tell anybody, then your behaviour towards others will be the pivotal influencer of your relationships.
-Dealing with your HIV status alone can have a significant impact on your temper and sensitivity to certain topics of conversation, your temper and your participation in social activities, among other things.
+Dealing with your HIV status alone can have a significant effect on your emotions, and sensitivity towards certain topics of conversation.
+It may also affect your desire to socialise, be with friends, or spend time with your family.

 If you’ve decided to talk to someone about your HIV status, then you’ve likely had all the conversations you needed to, with your friends and family.
 You would’ve worked through so many of the concerns you may have initially had.
 By now, you’re adept at answering people’s questions, and you feel like you truly understand those answers now.